coorasse/vote-schulze/README.md

 which is the same result of the reference above.

+## Classifications

+You have a `classifications(limit_results = false)` that you can call.
+If the number of results is greater then the `limit_results` parameter then a `TooManyClassificationsException` is raised.
+If you set this parameter to any value other then `false` be careful to catch and manage the exception properly.

 ## Contributing to schulze-vote

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet